 What's happening to buy-to-let mortgage rates?

-Buy-to-let (BTL) mortgage rates have been falling over the past few months, with the average rate at 5.09% in August.
+Buy-to-let (BTL) mortgage rates have been falling over the past few months, with the average rate now below 5% for the first time since the summer of 2022.

-The downward trajectory has been driven by three cuts to the Bank of England base rate this year, dropping it from 4.75% to 4%.
+The downward trajectory has been driven by three cuts to the Bank of England base rate this year, reducing it from 4.75% to 4%.

 Here, Which? explains what's happening to BTL rates and reveals the cheapest deals currently on the market.